 Dr. Christopher Boyd ’97 will deliver the 2017 Commencement address on May 20.
 The ceremony is scheduled to take place at 10 a.m. on the Dell in front of Hopwood Hall.

-After graduating from Lynchburg College, a connection with a member of the Board of Trustees opened the door to a corporate career, and he became a national training and development manager and eventually a business development executive, the youngest in company history, for Vertis Communications, a printing and advertising company.
+After graduating from University of Lynchburg, a connection with a member of the Board of Trustees opened the door to a corporate career, and he became a national training and development manager and eventually a business development executive, the youngest in company history, for Vertis Communications, a printing and advertising company.
 In 2007, Dr. Boyd became executive pastor of Word of Faith Family Worship Cathedral, a church in Austell, Georgia, with more than 21,000 members in the greater Atlanta region and a global audience through its television ministry.

 Dr. Boyd earned his Master of Business Administration degree from Shorter University in 2005 and his Doctorate of Philosophy in organizational leadership from Regent University in 2014.
 He teaches a master’s degree course on authentic leadership at Richmont Graduate University.